Unusual "squirrel cage" jail, listed on the National Register of Historic Places, also serves as a visitors information center in Gallatin, Mo.

 The Daviess County Squirrel Cage Jail was completed in 1889.
-Its unique architectural design provided answers to concerns about prisoner security, worries about both prisoners breaking out and accomplices breaking in: rotary jails, where a round "squirrel cage" divides into jail cells and spins on a single axis inside a perimeter of stationary bars.
+Its unique architectural design provided answers to concerns about prisoner security, worries about both prisoners breaking out and accomplices breaking in.
+It is an octagonal-shaped rotary jail with a rotating deck divided into individual jail cells spinning on a single axis inside a perimeter of stationary bars.

 Eight rotary jails are known to have been constructed, all variations of the patented design by the Pauley Jail Building & Mfg.
 Company of St. Louis.
 Only three still stand today as visual markers of yesteryear.